okta/okta.github.io/_source/_posts/2019-07-18-cookie-banners-their-impact-on-web-security.md

 Second, you can play it safe, use a banner, and—there's no getting around this--irritate your visitors.
 If you take this approach, consider black-boxing this task by entrusting it to a knowledgeable vendor rather than placing yet another burden on your developer team.
 Google [offers a list](https://www.cookiechoices.org/) of pre-baked solutions configured by experts.
 Also, provide an opt-out option so that people can withdraw consent.
 You can also forego more opaque techniques such as fingerprinting and web bugs.
 Respecting Do Not Track (DNT:1) browser requests would also put you ahead of the privacy curve because [most sites don't](https://gizmodo.com/do-not-track-the-privacy-tool-used-by-millions-of-peop-1828868324).

 Your final option is the simplest: just *don't track your users*.
-While this option isn't always possible, it's 100% foolproof way to avoid using cookie banners. ;)

-The worst thing to do would be to assume that a cookie banner somehow frees you from the need to properly secure your web-based applications.
+The **worst** thing to do would be to assume that a cookie banner absolves you from the need to properly secure your web-based applications.
 You'll be hard pressed to find a company that has put users in danger by not displaying a cookie banner.
 Far more companies fall foul of poorly-written web apps that can leak user data or compromise user sessions.
 The Open Web Application Security Project (OWASP) publishes a [list](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf) of the top ten application vulnerabilities that its partners see on a regular basis.
 The second most prevalent one is poor user authentication.
 OWASP explains that relying solely on passwords for authentication is one of the biggest threats to web application security (and therefore, privacy).
 Constant rotation of passwords encourages users to reuse them, write them down, or use easily-guessable passwords.
 This leaves them open to dictionary attacks and credential stuffing attacks.
 OWASP also calls out poorly managed application session timeouts as another common problem in user management.

-It's time to clear up real security problems like these, rather than using cookie banners to tick a box that has no real-world impact.
+It's time to clear up real security problems like these, rather than using cookie banners to tick a box.
 In most cases, it's just a compliance tool to give companies peace of mind should regulators come knocking.
 Until regulators catch up with modern security and user experience needs, companies are trapped with the best of a set of bad options.

 ## Learn More

-Looking for more developer content?
+Looking for more developer security content?
 Check out these blogs for insights into developer privacy and security issues:

 - [7 Ways an OAuth Access Token is like a Hotel Key Card](https://developer.okta.com/blog/2019/06/05/seven-ways-an-oauth-access-token-is-like-a-hotel-key-card)
 - [Is the OAuth 2.0 Implicit Flow Dead?](https://developer.okta.com/blog/2019/05/01/is-the-oauth-implicit-flow-dead)